SFrame is a new format for stack walking, suitable for

-SFrame focuses on three fundamental elements for each function:
+SFrame describes three elements for each function:

 - Canonical Frame Address (CFA): The base address for stack frame calculations